Imperial-FoNS-Computing/FoNS-installation-instructions/source/3_git.rst

 Linux
 ~~~~~

-Every Linux distribution ships git through its package manager.
+Every Linux distribution ships Git through its package manager.
 The easiest way
-to install git is usually to simply do whatever it is that is normal on your
+to install Git is usually to simply do whatever it is that is normal on your
 distribution to install software.
 For example on Ubuntu or any other
 Debian-based system you would run this in the terminal:

 .. code-block:: console

-    sudo apt-get install git
+    % sudo apt-get install git

 While on Fedora and related distributions, you would run:

 .. code-block:: console

-    sudo dnf install git
+    % sudo dnf install git

 or if you're using an older version of these distributions:

 .. code-block:: console

-    sudo yum install git
+    % sudo yum install git

 If you're using a different Linux distribution then you'll probably find the
 correct install line `on the Git Linux download website <https://git-scm.com/download/linux>`_.